hchocobar/hchocobar/README.md

 ## 🐍 About Me

-I’m a Systems Engineer, and senior mentor in AI Engineering bootcamps.
+I’m a Systems Engineer, Python Developer, and Senior Mentor in AI Engineering bootcamps.

 With over 30 years of experience in software and telecom, I’m currently focused on teaching, building data-driven solutions, and mentoring new tech professionals.

 ### 📫 How to reach me